 The UN Mission in South Sudan

 On July 8, 2011, the UN Security Council adopted Resolution 1996 authorizing the United Nations Mission in the Republic of South Sudan (UNMISS).
-This mission follows the United Nations Mission in Sudan (UNMIS), which was tasked with supporting the implementation of the 2005 Comprehensive Peace Agreement (CPA).
-The new mission is operating in South Sudan and is authorized to consist of 7,000 military personnel, 900 police, and appropriate civilian support.
+This mission follows the United Nations Mission in Sudan (UNMIS), which was tasked with implementing the 2005 Comprehensive Peace Agreement (CPA).
+The new mission consists of 7,000 military personnel, 900 police, and appropriate civilian support.
 In July 11, 2013, the Security Council extended the mission mandate with Resolution 2109 (2013) until July 15, 2014.

 The Mission’s mandate includes:

 - Protecting civilians under Chapter VII of the UN Charter;